leihui6/measurement_system_in_3d/labeling_points/readme.md

 - [x] fitting line & showing
 - [x] fitting plane & showing
 - [x] fitting cylinder & showing // TODO
-- [ ] export to file (To decide which format to store selection information)
-- [ ] communication with other components successfully

 ## Demo in each stage